wp-plugins/simple-announcement-with-exclusion-sawe/readme.txt

 == Changelog ==
+= 1.6 =
+* Fixed exclusion (it should now be working properly).
+Worthwhile to note that pre_get_posts and exclusion rules don't affect sticky posts.

 = 1.5 =
 * Added the tags to the sorting options.
 If both a tag AND a category are selected, nothing will show.
 You will need to select the first option of the dropdown (blank) for one or the other for one of the two to show.
 * An issue with the exclusion function is keeping posts from being excluded properly.
 The function and the option have been commented out in the code until a fix can be issued.